 - Use of Information

-- We use the information we collect to provide, analyze, administer, enhance, and personalize our services and marketing efforts, to process your registration, your orders, your payments, and your communication on these and other topics.
+- We use the information we collect to provide, analyse, administer, enhance, and personalise our services and marketing efforts, to process your registration, your orders, your payments, and your communication on these and other topics.

 6. Processing for Limited Purposes

 In the course of our business, we may collect and process personal data, which may include data that we receive directly from a data subject and data we receive from other sources including location data, business partners, and subcontractors who work technical, payment and delivery services, credit reference agencies, and other capacities.